Jerry T. Miller

-Jerry T. Miller is an American politician.
-He is a Republican representing District 36 in the Kentucky House of Representatives.
+Jerry Thomas Miller (born December 11, 1951) is an American politician.
+He is a Republican who represented District 36 in the Kentucky House of Representatives.
+He did not seek reelection in 2022.

 Early life

 Miller was born in Louisville, Kentucky.
 He earned a Bachelor of Science in Accounting from the University of Kentucky in 1973.

 Political career

 Miller served on the Louisville Metro Council from 2011 to 2014.

 In 2014, Miller was elected to represent District 36 in the Kentucky House of Representatives.
-He was re-elected to the position twice, and is running again in 2020.
+He was reelected to the position three times.